 For a country with 0.7% of the world’s population, South Korea has a large influence on everyday life around the world.
 Many of us live with it ubiquitous brands, including Samsung, the world’s most popular smartphone, LG and Hyundai.
-These companies are enduring family-based conglomerates known as chaebols.
 And now the exuberant k-pop is topping the US charts with BTS.

 South Korea has undergone a rapid ascension since 1953 when it was one of the world’s poorest countries.
 But the nation is remarkable not only for its stellar industrialisation.
 South Korea still retains one of the world’s most refined craft traditions.

-Today the Cheongju International Craft Biennial is the world’s largest event of its kind.
-It was the natural starting point for Garland’s five-year journey across the Indo-Pacific and source of inspiring stories.
-CIGB is complemented by Handmade Korea, a craft fair that serves the growing demand to keep making things, even when robots have taken over the factories.
+Handmade Korea is a craft fair that serves the growing demand to keep making things, even when robots have taken over the factories.